First time tourist in London photographing Tower Bridge

 YHA London Central

 Hostels are a tried and true way to keep costs down.
 This one offers a convenient location with shared or private room options.
-It is located just a bit north of the central London area I recommend, but is still just a few blocks from a Tube station and a reasonable walk to the British Museum.
+It is located just a bit north of the Central London area I recommend, but is still just a few blocks from a Tube station and a reasonable walk to the British Museum.

 Which zone should I stay in when I visit London?